 While it’s true that trimming the right length of grass helps you grow a healthy turf, some mowers with rough wheels can ruin your lawn.
 Luckily, Husqvarna Z246i has anti-scalp wheels that won’t incur damage to the grass path no matter how many times it navigates over the mowing area.

-With all that speed and power brought by zero-turn transmission and Briggs & Stratton engine, saying that we had a smooth mowing experience is an understatement.
-Our team didn’t have a hard time maneuvering over the grass field during the test drive, thanks to its reliable wheels.
+With the combination of speed and power from the zero-turn transmission and the Briggs & Stratton engine, to say I had a smooth mowing experience would be an understatement.
+Maneuvering over the grass field during the test drive was a breeze, thanks to its dependable wheels.